edwardyeh/dev-env/README.md

 # dev-env
-This repository is used to store tool settings and design templetes for work
+This repository is used to store tool settings and design templetes for works.